dayyass/language-modeling/README.md

 ```

 ### Data Format
-Prepared text file with space separated words on each line.
+Prepared text file with space separated words on each line.<br/>
 More about it [here](data/README.md).

 ### Statistical Language Modeling